approvals/ApprovalTests.cpp/doc/ApprovalTestingConcept.source.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-this is also referred to as snapshot testing, or golden master testing
+This is also referred to as snapshot testing, or golden master testing.

 ## <a name='TheIdea'></a>The Idea
 Most tests have you explicitly state what is expected before you write the code,